AndreBaltazar8/ablac/docs/programmable-builds.md

 The sidecar is cached with the object and restored on a cache hit.
 The current manifest deliberately says `panic: not-contained`; consumers can reject that contract instead of assuming exceptions or traps are isolated.
-The surface is still intentionally narrow: owned byte results, opaque owned handles, callbacks, and actual panic containment must be implemented before richer values cross the boundary.
+The surface is still intentionally narrow.
+A string result is copied into a non-null opaque foreign handle.
+The manifest names `abla_owned_bytes_data`, `abla_owned_bytes_length`, and the mandatory exactly-once `abla_owned_bytes_release`, and declares validity until release.
+This first handle implementation is limited to libc-backed targets; libc-free WASM fails with a target-capability diagnostic instead of importing an undeclared allocator.
+Typed class handles, callbacks, and actual panic containment remain.

 ## Direction